Voice Disorders: Functional and Organic Dysphonia and Hoarseness

 7) Neoplasm: Recurrent respiratory papillomatosis; benign laryngeal lesions (nodules, cysts, polyps); neoplasms of the skull base, mediastinum, esophagus, lung, and thyroid.

-9) Endocrine: Hypothyroidism (laryngeal myxedema).
+9) Endocrine: Hypothyroidism (laryngeal myxedema), diabetic neuropathy.

 Diagnosis